-Prince Philip was known for quips and gaffes.
-Here are some of the most memorable.
+Prince Philip was known for quips.
+It’s hard to think of a group of people he did not offend.

 During his long life in a very public role, it’s hard to think of a group of people he did not offend — at home or abroad.

-Here are some of his more notorious gaffes:
+Here are some of his more notorious comments:

 During a 1986 visit to China, he told a British student: “If you stay here much longer, you will go home with slitty eyes.”